Philip V of France: Resolution of the Flanders conflict and England

 Philip was able to achieve a successful resolution of the ongoing Flanders problem.
 The Count of Flanders ruled an "immensely wealthy state", which largely led an autonomous existence on the edge of the French state.
 The French king was generally regarded as having suzerainty over Flanders, but in recent years the relationship had become strained.
-Philip IV had been defeated at Courtrai in 1302 attempting to reassert French control, and despite the later French victory at the Battle of Mons-en-Pévèle the relationship remained tense.
+The French army had been defeated at Courtrai in 1302 attempting to reassert French control, and despite the later French victory at the Battle of Mons-en-Pévèle the relationship remained tense.

 Robert III of Flanders had continued to resist France militarily, but by Philip's accession to the throne had found himself increasingly isolated politically in Flanders itself.
 Meanwhile, the French position had become strained by the need to maintain a wartime footing.
 Louis X had prohibited exports of grain and other material to Flanders in 1315, resulting in a profitable smuggling industry that in turn discouraged legal trade with the French crown along the border region; Louis was forced to directly requisition food for his forces, resulting in a string of complaints from local lords and the Church.
 Philip began to reinstate a proper recompensation scheme in 1317, but the situation remained unstable.